cromeoli/cromeoli/README.md

 ## Hello there!!

-My name is Christian, Junior Software Engineer and passionate about tech, science, learning and science fiction.
+My name is Christian, Junior Software Developer and passionate about tech, science, learning and science fiction.

 - 💼 Currently working at [MarinWBanet](https://marinwbanet.com/)
 - 🎓 Certificate of Higher Education (HNC) in Web Development by IES Rafael Alberti